J.K. Rowling owns and makes profit—I just play.

 Harry wasn't used to her lacking presence.
 There was something lost viscerally—she had always been there, somehow, since their first year.
 Especially since The Hunt, Harry needed to know she was safe.

 Somehow, he ended up at her old address.

 Except he wasn't prepared for what he saw.

 He'd never actually been to Hermione's home, but just seeing the skeletal remains of what had once sheltered her was like a blow to the gut.
 There was no roof or supporting walls—simply charred remnants of obvious spell damage and the sickly feeling left over from violent magic.

 He fell to his knees, his eyes wide and his throat choked as he tried to take it all in.
 Anger grew in him—they'd destroyed her home—and its mounting presence gave him the energy to storm through the remains.
-Everywhere traces of magic assaulted him, evidence and emotion of a futile fight—maybe even more than three against one.
+Everywhere he walked traces of magic assaulted him, evidence and emotion of a futile fight—maybe even more than three against one.